jraska/modules-graph-assert/README.md

 }
 ```

-### Helper Graphviz Graph Export
+### Graphviz Graph Export
-- Visualising graph could be useful to see the dependency problem, therefore helper `generateModulesGraphvizText` is included.
+- Visualising the graph could be useful to help find your dependency issues, therefore a helper `generateModulesGraphvizText` task is included.
-- Generates graph of dependent modules when the plugin is applied.
+- This generates a graph of dependent modules when the plugin is applied.
-- Longest path of the project is in red.
+- The longest path of the project is in red.
-- Adding parameter `modules.graph.print.statistics` prints also information about the graph.
+- Adding the parameter `modules.graph.print.statistics` causes information about the graph to be included.
-- You can set `modules.graph.of.module` parameter if you want only sub-graph of the module graph.
+- You can set the `modules.graph.of.module` parameter if you are only interested in a sub-graph of the module graph.
 ```
 ./gradlew generateModulesGraphvizText -Pmodules.graph.print.statistics=true -Pmodules.graph.of.module=:feature-one
 ```
-- Adding parameter `modules.graph.output.gv` saves the graphViz file to specified path
+- Adding the parameter `modules.graph.output.gv` saves the graphViz file to the specified path
 ```
 ./gradlew generateModulesGraphvizText -Pmodules.graph.output.gv=all_modules
 ```